semasuka/blog/about.md

 ---
 # About the author

 Hi there! welcome to Machine Intelligence Blog!
 I'm Stern Semasuka, and I'm a passionate software engineer based in Calgary.
 I code in Python, Java, Javascript, HTML and CSS.
 Now, I'm learning machine learning and its real world-application to solve humankind challenges.
-The act of writing posts pushes me to explain complex topics in simple words, helping you, and I gain a better understanding of Machine Learning using the [Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts).
+The act of writing posts helps to explain complex topics in simple words using the [Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts).

-I firmly believe that ***anyone***, with enough commitment and perseverance, can learn and understand Machine Learning and start using it right away to solve challenges and make earth a better place.
+I firmly believe that ***anyone***, with enough commitment and perseverance (gonna need a lot of it!), can learn and understand machine learning and start using it right away to solve challenges and make earth a better place.

 # Why another machine learning blog?

 This one is different.
-This blog helps anyone who is interested in Machine Learning but doesn't have a clue where to start because many blogs out there assume that you already have some knowledge.
-A resource I wish I had when I was starting out.
+This blog helps anyone who is interested in Machine Learning but doesn't have a clue where to start because many blogs out there assume that you already a bad*ss data scientist.
+I said to myself why not create the resource that I wish I had when I was starting out learning ML.

-If this sound like you, then you are at the right place, this blog starts from the beginner level of Machine Learning to more advanced level.
-If you have some experience, you will also gain new knowledge.

-You will learn topics ranging from programming, maths, data analysis to algorithm optimization and models used in Machine Learning.
-You will learn these concepts through easy to understand examples.
+I write on topics ranging from programming, maths, data analysis to algorithm optimization and models used in machine learning through easy to understand projects.
+The post starts from the beginner level of machine learning to more advanced deep learning.

 # About the blog

 This blog is ranked among [the top Machine Learning blogs online](https://blog.feedspot.com/machine_learning_blogs/).
-The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll").
-If you wish to use this blog as a template to create your own blog or to contribute to this project (as I am a strong believer that knowledge and code should be shared for free), do a pull request on GitHub [here](https://github.com/semasuka/blog).
+The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll") on a customized theme.

+If you wish to use this blog as a template to create your own blog or to contribute to this project (as I am a strong believer that knowledge and code should always be shared for free), do a pull request on GitHub [here](https://github.com/semasuka/blog).

 # Contact the author

-Do you want to share a comment, a constructive critic, a correction, or a question related to machine learning or this blog? or work with me on an interesting project?
+Do you want to share a comment, a constructive critic, a correction, or a question related to machine learning? or work with me on an interesting project?
 Do not hesitate, get in touch with me through e-mail or LinkedIn.

 # Donate

-Do you enjoy the content of this blog? kindly consider supporting the blog :)
+Do you enjoy the content of this blog? kindly consider supporting the blog 😃

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />